A rustic ceramic tile countertop; photo courtesy Gryffindor

 Prepare to Install Your Tile

-Keep in mind that your mat can be used on plywood surfaces also, so it will work well with cabinets that havent been laminated.
+Keep in mind that your mat can be used on OSB and plywood surfaces also, so it will work well with cabinets that havent been laminated.
 In either situation, your surfaces need be flat, with no any dips, steps, or bumps.

 Basically, these mats are simply cut n stick products.
 The one you use is an individual choice as they both seem to work equally well.
 The primary difference between them is that Simplemat utilizes a seam overlaping method (which seems to violate the flat surface rule somewhat).

 On the other hand, Bondera utilizes its proprietary seam tape, which seems more logical to me.
 Because the mat is so pliable, it will bends over a rounded edge of the countertop, if that is your particular configuration.
+That's handy.

 Now Install and Grout Your Tile